 Typepad is a flexible blogging service used by many media companies and large organizations to host their weblogs, such as the BBC, MSNBC, and ABC.

-You can use it to sell your services, products, or run ads on your blog.
-There is an option to integrate your blog with Google Analytics so you can track which of your blogs are the best performers and how you can get most out of your content.
+You can use it to sell your services and products and run ads on your blog.
+There is an option to integrate your blog with Google Analytics so you can track which of your blogs are the best performers and how you can get the most out of your content.
+The service is subscription-based, starting at $8.95 per month, but you can begin with a 14-day free trial.

 6. Yammer